SnakeOilXY/SnakeOil-XY/README.md

 - Add klicky probe support(by Charles)
 - New bed coupling kinematic using silicon spacers
 - Add side-blower aux fan module
+- Add EBB can toolhead board support
+- Remove outdated components
+- Merge toolhead design(1515 and 2020 gantry now use the same toolhead) and some small improvement on geometry

 ## Features